aneldev/dyna-job-queue/README.md

   done();
 });

-// as above, define also th priority queue.addJobCallback((done: Function) => {
+// as above, define also the priority queue.addJobCallback((done: Function) => {
   // so something special here
   done();